nlesc-nano/auto-FOX/README.rst

   - Available as either Miniconda_ or the complete `Anaconda <https://www.anaconda.com/distribution/#download-section>`_ package.

-- Anaconda comes with a built-in installer; more installation instructions are available for a wide range of OSs.
+- Anaconda comes with a built-in installer; more detailed installation instructions are available for a wide range of OSs.

-  - See the `Anaconda documentation <https://docs.anaconda.com/anaconda/install/>`_ for more details.
+  - See the `Anaconda documentation <https://docs.anaconda.com/anaconda/install/>`_.

 - The anaconda environment can be created, enabled and disabled by, respectively, typing: